21 Health Benefits of Drinking Water. Why Drink More?

 The kidneys filter liquids in the body every single day.
 The wasted fluid is expelled from the body via urine with the rest being sent into the bloodstream.
 Water is integral in healthy kidney function.

-Dehydration can prevent the discharge of fluids from the body, which leads to toxins flowing around the body.
+Dehydration can prevent the discharge of fluids, which leads to toxins flowing around the body.
 In some very serious cases of dehydration, people’s kidneys fail which becomes a life-threatening situation.

 10. How Hydration Cure Kidney Stones?